Gui-byte-dot/Gui-byte-dot/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Typescript and Nextjs
+- 🌱 I’m currently learning Typescript and Nextjs.
-- 👯 I’m looking to collaborate on futures projects
+- 👯 I’m looking to collaborate on futures projects.
-- 💬 Ask me about technologies
+- 💬 Ask me about technologies.
 - 📫 How to reach me: grgomes82@gmail.com